abdikasa/Spiderman-Mockup/README.md

 # Spiderman-Mockup
 Just a design I came across on Dribble and thought "oh cool let me see if I can make it".
+Needless to say it's alright, nothing special.
+Definently alot of differences.
+Great design by Alex Eletskiy nonetheless.

 # Inspiration
 By Alex Eletskiy